top of page

 Warehouse interior with stacked boxes.
 Icons of logistics processes float above, linked by lines.
 Industrial atmosphere with muted tones.

-When Inventory Has Value, but Cash Is Still Tight
+When Inventory Has Value, but Cash Is Tight

-For many businesses, inventory is one of the largest assets on the balance sheet.
+For many businesses, inventory is one of the largest assets on their balance sheet.
 On paper, it represents value and future revenue.
-In day-to-day operations, however, that value is often locked up on shelves or in warehouses.
+However, that value is often locked up on shelves or in warehouses.

 An inventory loan is a form of financing where inventory serves as the primary collateral.
 These loans are most commonly used by distributors, wholesalers, importers, and certain e-commerce businesses.

 From a lender’s perspective, inventory is one of the more difficult assets to underwrite.
-Inventory values can change quickly.
-It may be that the very reason a business is looking to borrow against their inventory is because the inventory is obsolete or not “turning” fast enough.
+Frequently, the very reason a business is looking to borrow against their inventory is because the inventory is obsolete or not “turning” fast enough.

 • Valuation swings: Demand, seasonality, and pricing pressure.